-Apart from lounging in the sun beside the Rufiji River at one of the luxury lodges in the North of the Reserve, there are all sorts of activities, including Tiger fishing, boating, birding, guided walking, game drives, and sleeping out under the stars.
+Apart from lounging in the sun beside the Rufiji River at one of the luxury lodges in the North of the Park, there are all sorts of activities, including Tiger fishing, boating, birding, guided walking, game drives, and sleeping out under the stars.
 We fished on the dazzling sand banks of the Rufiji River after scaring off the crocs.
-Still a croc took the bait - although we managed to catch fish for our supper too.
+Still a croc took the bait - although we managed to catch fish for our supper too!
 Our boat was chased by hippos - every day that we boated!
 On an unseasonal rainy day we visited invigorating natural hot springs up in the hills that range above the Rufiji River.
 Each day offered something new and exciting, from the game drives packed with unique sightings to the blissful boating up the Rufiji River.

 Probably due to the remoteness of the Nyere National Park this is not an area that visitors frequent in the same numbers as for instance the Serengeti in the North of Tanzania.
 Nor is the concentration of wildlife in the Nyere National Park as concentrated as it is in the North – although the wildlife in Park is exceptional.
 However, if you've had enough of the madding crowds and want a wild, authentic African Safari experience, Nyere National Park is in our opinion the right place for you.